 4-Thio-UDP

 4-Thio-UDP, in the realm of compound industry, standing as a prominent biochemical compound of significant usage.
 Exhibiting itself as a substrate for multifarious enzymes governing intricate cellular processes, it has garnered attention due to its potential therapeutic implications concerning nucleotide metabolism and signaling pathways.
 Its paramountcy in research pertaining to cancer, neurodegenerative disorders and immune system impairments remains undeniable.
 Synonyms: 4-Thio-uridine-5'-diphosphate, Sodium salt.
-Grades: ≥ 95% by HPLC.
+Grade: ≥ 95% by HPLC.
 Molecular formula: C9H14N2O11P2S (free acid).
 Mole weight: 420.22 (free acid).

 5-Iodo-UDP

 5-Iodo-UDP is an extensively utilized chemical compound assuming as a precursor for synthesizing diverse pharmaceutical intermediates and therapeutic compounds.
 Its substantial involvement in anti-cancer developments, coupled with its potentiality to study manifold neurological maladies, underscores its significance.
 Synonyms: (5I-UDP); 5-Iodo-uridine-5'-diphosphate, Sodium salt.
-Grades: ≥ 95% by HPLC.
+Grade: ≥ 95% by HPLC.
 Molecular formula: C9H13N2O12P2I (free acid).
 Mole weight: 530.06 (free acid).

 Isolated from the plants Matthiola incana (stock) and Arabidopsis thaliana (mouse-eared cress).
 The enzyme has similar activity with the 3-glucosides of pelargonidin, cyanidin, delphinidin, quercetin and kaempferol as well as with cyanidin 3-O-rhamnosyl-(1?6)-glucoside and cyanidin 3-O-(6-acylglucoside).
 There is no activity with other UDP-sugars or with cyanidin 3,5-diglucoside.
 Group: Enzymes.
 Synonyms: uridine 5'-diphosphate-xylose:anthocyanidin 3-O-glucose-xylosyltransferase; UGT79B1.
 Enzyme Commission Number: EC 2.4.2.51.
 Storage: Store it at +4 ?C for short term.
 For long term storage, store it at -20 ?C?-80 ?C. Form: Liquid or lyophilized powder.
 EXWM-2681; anthocyanidin 3-O-glucoside 2'''-O-xylosyltransferase; EC 2.4.2.51; uridine 5'-diphosphate-xylose:anthocyanidin 3-O-glucose-xylosyltransferase; UGT79B1.
 Cat No: EXWM-2681.